 - 2 cups unsweetened almond, cashew, or coconut milk

 - 1 (15 ounce) can chickpeas, drained and rinsed

 - Optional toppings: fresh lime juice, Greek (or coconut milk) yogurt, cilantro

 - Rice, noodles, or quinoa for serving

 - Heat oil in a large nonstick skillet over medium heat.
 Add onion and bell pepper; cook 3 minutes, or until tender.
 Add garlic and kale; cook until kale is wilted; about 2 minutes.
 Stir in turmeric, ginger, salt and pepper.

-- Pour in milk and mix in peanut butter and chili paste.
-Add chickpeas and bring mixture to a boil for 2 minutes.
-Reduce heat and simmer for 10-12 minutes, until sauce slightly thickens.
+- Pour in milk and mix in peanut butter and curry paste.
+Add chickpeas and bring mixture to a simmer; cook 10 to 12 minutes, until sauce slightly thickens.

-- Serve with rice, noodles or quinoa.
-Add a dollop of Greek (or coconut milk) yogurt, a spritz of fresh lime juice and cilantro, if desired.
+- Serve over rice, noodles, or quinoa.
+Add a dollop of Greek (or coconut) yogurt, a squeeze of fresh lime juice and fresh cilantro, if desired.